Baptism – Where We Have Been Forgetful

 You see that’s not the way a Christian is supposed to live.
 When we give our lives to Christ there are no favorite or pet sins that we are allowed to keep.
 Some of us act like you have come to Christ and experienced His grace, now His blood keeps washing me whiter than snow, so you can embrace and indulge in your pet sins.
 It’s this idea that we can keep sinning because God will keep washing.

 Paul addresses this type of thinking in Romans 5 and 6.
 His conclusion on the matter is found in Romans 6:1-2 What shall we say, then?
 Shall we go on sinning so that grace may increase?
 By no means!
 (KJV says God forbid!)
 We died to sin; how can we live in it any longer.
 You made a commitment when you were baptized to be Christ like and you need to clean house.
 We have got to get rid of the gossip, dirty jokes, cussing, pornography, sexual impurity, tempers, and everything else that we justify by saying that’s just the way I am.

 When it comes to our Christianity, we don’t need to teach that Baptism is a big deal we need to live like it’s a BIG deal.
 I know you well enough to know that we have folks here today that struggle with their language, tell dirty jokes, make hateful comments, and gossip.
-Paul says you must put that behind you and live the life of a changed person.
-Remember that you promised God that you wanted to live like Christ.
-So today put your sinful nature behind you and put on a life that is pleasing to Christ.
+Paul says it’s time you put that behind you and remember that you promised God that you wanted to live like Christ.
+You are a changed person, so put your sinful nature behind you and put on a life that is pleasing to Christ.

 The third thing that we need to remember is: We are all equal in God’s eyes.